kenOfYugen/dotfiles/README.md

 ### Firefox

-I use a nord firefox theme, credits to dpcdpc11, from deviantart which can be found [here](https://www.deviantart.com/dpcdpc11/art/Nord-for-Firefox-837860916).
+I use an edited version of [MaterialFox](https://github.com/muckSponge/MaterialFox).

 My startpage files can be found [here](https://github.com/JavaCafe01/startpage).